7 Contact Form UX Mistakes That Cost You Enquiries (And How to Fix Them)

 Why is my contact form getting traffic but no submissions?

-If your contact page receives traffic but generates very few submissions, the most likely cause is UX friction — not a lack of interest from visitors.
-Common culprits include too many required fields, a lack of trust signals, unclear next steps, or a mobile experience that is difficult to complete.
-Auditing the form against the mistakes above is a good starting point.
+The likeliest cause is UX friction, not a lack of interest.
+Common culprits are too many required fields, missing trust signals, unclear next steps, or a mobile experience that is hard to complete.
+Auditing the form against the seven mistakes above is a good starting point.

 How many fields should a contact form have?